sanjeevguwal/CA_Advanced_Programming/README.txt

 Convenience: With a travel management website, you can access all of your travel information in one location, including flight data, hotel reservations, and itinerary details.

 Customization: Many travel management systems allow you to modify your trip arrangements to match your individual preferences, such as selecting specific airlines, hotels, or rental car companies.

+Accessibility: As long as you have an internet connection, you may access a travel management website from anywhere, at any time.

+Real-time updates: A travel management website may provide you with real-time updates on flight delays, cancellations, and other travel-related concerns, allowing you to change your trip arrangements accordingly.

+Integration: To give a more full trip experience, some travel management websites integrate with other travel-related services such as travel insurance or visa services.

+Overall, adopting a travel management website can help you to streamline the travel booking process, save time and money, and deliver a more convenient and personalized travel experience.